Feasibility Study of a Diffusion-Based Model for Cross-Modal Generation of Knee MRI from X-ray: Integrating Radiographic Feature Information: Proposed approach

 As presented before, the diffusion model is implemented through a U-Net $\mathcal{U}$, which is trained based on Eq. \ref{diff_classical_loss}.
 In this study, the goal function is computed as follows:

-During the denoising process, the latent variable $z_{t-1}$ is sampled using the Denoising Diffusion Implicit Model (DDIM) \cite{song2020denoising}, which enables deterministic or stochastic generation depending on the chosen schedule.
-DDIM refines the sampling process by approximating the reverse diffusion trajectory more efficiently than traditional diffusion models.
-Specifically, it leverages a non-Markovian process that skips some diffusion steps, allowing for faster inference without compromising the quality of the generated images.
-The sampling of $z_{t-1}$ is computed as follows:

 Finally, for each reconstructed slice at the depth $d$, denoted as $\hat{x}_d$, it is generated through a decoder $\mathcal{D}$.
-During the inference phase, this process is repeated $S$ times, corresponding to the channel (depth) $S$ of the original MRI volume.
-The final generated pseudo-MRI sequence $\hat{x}$ is formed by stacking all generated slices, represented as $\hat{x} = \{\hat{x}_0, \hat{x}_1, \dots, \hat{x}_{s-1}\}$.
-For more clarity, Algorithm \ref{algorithm1} and Algorithm \ref{algorithm2} describe the training and inference process of the proposed approach, respectively.
+During the inference phase, this process is repeated $S$ times, corresponding to the depth (i.e., channel) $S$ of the original MRI volume.
+The final generated pseudo-MRI sequence $\hat{x}$ is formed by stacking all generated slices, represented as $\hat{x} = \{\hat{x}_d\}_{d=0}^{S-1}$.
+For more clarity, Algorithm \ref{algorithm1} and Algorithm \ref{algorithm2} describe the training and inference processes of the proposed approach, respectively.